milan102/Cryptocurrency-Data-Analysis/README.md

 # Cryptocurrency-Data-Analysis
-Data analysis and visualization of Coinbase Pro's (GDAX) main coins: BTC, ETH, LTC
+Data analysis and visualization of Coinbase Pro's (GDAX) main coins: BTC, ETH, and LTC